 - See the lighthouse at Golden Hill State Park.
 The lighthouse is now a museum, featuring information on the lake’s maritime history.

-Lake Placid is one of the most interesting of upstate New York lakes, located in the Adirondacks.
-When looking at a map, you’ll note that Lake Placid is a very large lake broken up into three sections- Lake Placid, East Lake, and West Lake.
-There are two massive islands on this lake, and one smaller.
-Just south of Lake Placid is the town of Lake Placid and smaller Mirror Lake.
+Lake Placid is one of the most fun upstate New York lakes to visit any time of the year.
+I adore this lake town in both the winter and summer!
+However, please note the actual Lake Placid region is a very large body of water broken up into three major sections- Lake Placid, East Lake, and West Lake.
+Just south of the actual Lake Placid is the town of Lake Placid and a smaller Mirror Lake.
+Mirror Lake is the most popular one to visit because it’s in the downtown area and close to many of our favorite restaurants and popular things to do in Lake Placid.

-During your Lake Placid and Mirror Lake vacation, Stay at the Whiteface Lodge.
+For a more resort experience during your Lake Placid and Mirror Lake vacation, you could also stay at the Whiteface Lodge.
 This luxurious, cozy cabin in the mountains will take your breath away, and be the perfect basecamp while you explore the nearby lakes.
-Or, spend the night at Lake Placid Lodge, right on the waters of the lake.
-Choose between the main lodge or private cabins, and spend your days exploring the lake.
+For a super luxurious ($$$$$) and secluded and much quieter ambiance, spend the night at Lake Placid Lodge (pictured above).

 This Finger Lake is the cleanest lake in New York.
 So clean, in fact, that surrounding towns use its water as unfiltered drinking water.
-During your New York state lakes vacation, you’ll want to stay in the village of Skaneateles while adventuring on the lake’s waters.
-Enjoy all kinds of boating Skaneateles, from kayaking to sailing.
-You can even stay at a hotel that offers cruises on the lake.
+During your New York state lakes vacation, I love staying in the lakeside town of Skaneateles while adventuring on the lake’s waters.
+Here you can enjoy all kinds of boating in Skaneateles, from kayaking to sailing.
+You could even book this secluded house that has a beautiful open view of Skaneateles lake, and has access to a dock with two kayaks, paddles, and life jackets provided for you to use during your stay!

 - Hiking in Bear Swamp State Forest